Burns and scalds

 - Do not touch the person until you know the power is off.

 - Turn off the power using a wooden spoon or broom handle.
-If your house has a special safety switch then it will have already switched off the power, but still use a wooden spoon to turn the switch off.
+If your house has a special safety switch then it will have already switched off the power, but still use a wooden spoon or something else wooden that can't carry electricity to turn the switch off.

 - Wash the burned area with lots of cold water.